LimaBD/downloader/README.md

-# Google Drive Downloader
+# Downloader
-This is a console tool to download all files from Google Drive folder.
+This is a console tool usefull to download large amounts of files